Serving Stamford, Danbury, Bridgeport, Shelton and all of Connecticut

 - Causation must be determined through expert medical opinion.

-Our medical malpractice legal team is well-equipped to take on the challenge of an X-ray medical malpractice case.
-Our attorneys have a combined decades of experience helping clients recover financial compensation for their injuries.
-If you believe that you have been harmed as a result of X-ray malpractice, you should speak with an experienced Connecticut medical malpractice attorney as soon as possible.
+Our X-ray malpractice legal team is well-equipped to take on the challenge of an X-ray overexposure case.
+Our attorneys have decades of experience combines, helping clients recover financial compensation for their injuries.
+If you believe that you have been harmed as a result of X-ray malpractice, you should speak with an experienced X-ray malpractice attorney as soon as possible.

 The lawyers at Berkowitz and Hanna LLC are extensively experienced in this highly specialized area of law.
 Call (203) 487-5698 or send us an email to schedule an evaluation of your case.